nf-core/sarek/doc/SELECTROI.md

  are exported only once.
 This is an optional argument, but at least a VCF or a BED file have to be specified in the command line by either `-v` or `-b`.

  * **-w width** Region width/breadth for VCF records.
 Optional, default is 200.
 For each VCF record reads starting/ending this number of bases before and after the coordinate of the record respectively are exported.
-Actually this values is expanded with the **pad** parameter (see the `-p` option).
+Actually this values is expanded with the **pad** parameter (see the `-r` option).

 ## Examples